ZhengyuZhao/Adi-Red-Scene/README.md

 ### Usage

 1. Navigate to the root folder.```cd Archive-MM-RP```
-2. An example test that covers the key elements of Adi-Red can be run with ```python example/demo.py```
+2. An example test that covers the key elements of Adi-Red can be run with ```python examples /demo.py```
 3. To replicate the whole experiments, please run the shell script ```bash run.sh```
 4. Get detailed explanation of the optional parameters of the python scripts ```python [name_of_script].py -h```